-Takashi Murakami: The Octopus Eats Its Own Leg is organized by the Museum of Contemporary Art Chicago and is curated by MCA Chief Curator Michael Darling.
+Takashi Murakami: The Octopus Eats Its Own Leg is organized by the Museum of Contemporary Art Chicago and is curated by the MCA’s James W. Alsdorf Chief Curator Michael Darling.

-Lead support for Takashi Murakami: The Octopus Eats Its Own Leg is provided by Ken Griffin.
+Lead support for Takashi Murakami: The Octopus Eats Its Own Leg is provided by Kenneth C. Griffin, Helen and Sam Zell, Anne L. Kaplan, Cari and Michael Sacks, Gagosian, Andrea and Jim Gordon, and Susan Gaspari-Forest and Robert Forest.

 Major support is provided by Blum & Poe and Liz and Eric Lefkofsky.

 Generous support is provided by The Bluhm Family Foundation, the Eli and Edythe Broad Foundation, Jennifer and Alec Litowitz, Matt Bayer and Joyce Yaung and the Bayer Family Foundation, Robert J. Buford, Marilyn and Larry Fields, Nancy Lerner Frej and David Frej, and Dana and Brian L. Newman.